alorence/django-modern-rpc/docs/source/2_advanced_features/system_methods.rst

 System methods
 ==============

-XML-RPC_ standard does not specify default method to achieve introspection tasks.
+XML-RPC_ standard does not specify default methods to achieve introspection tasks.
 But some people proposed a standard for such methods.
 The `original document`_ is now offline, but has been retrieved from Google cache and is now hosted here_.